 IDPH has cited and fined Fairhaven Christian Retirement Center nursing home in Rockford after a resident there suffered a fractured hip when she was dropped from a lift during a transfer.

-Used properly, a mechanical lift is a useful tool for caring for nursing home residents.
+Used properly, a mechanical lift is a great tool for providing care for nursing home residents with severe mobility deficits.
 They allow residents to be moved safely from bed to wheelchair, wheelchair to chair or toilet, etc. They allow residents to be moved safely while being bathed.
 They also prevent injuries from being twisted while being moved manually.
 They save wear and tear on the backs, knees, shoulders, and so forth of the staff and help prevent injury to staff as well.
-Useful tools indeed!

 Other blog posts of interest:

 Staff at Bella Terra Schaumburg knowingly uses broken lift, resulting in brain bleed for resident

 Waverly Place of Stockton resident breaks hip in unsafe transfer

 Resident left unattended in dining room at Ascension Saint Anne Place suffers fractured hip in fall

 Click here to file a complaint about a nursing home with the Illinois Department of Public Health.